 MOZAMBIQUE

-Mozambique is an East African third world country.
+Mozambique is an East African country in the Global South.
 We are based in a rural area which means most of the community we work with live below the poverty line.
 Although we have running water and electricity at our base camp, most people in the area do not.
 Mozambique is an ex-Portuguese colony so the widely spoken language across the country is Portuguese – the local dialect of our region is Bitonga.
 Mozambique has a 50% illiteracy rate, this rate is higher the region we operate in which is why our work in the schools is so important.

 The rural location of our base means we’re part of a close knit community so you can expect to learn the names and recognise many of the people in our area.
-We’re in an incredibly friendly bay and it is considered impolite not to acknowledge (by waving or greeting) people you pass by.
-The atmosphere where we are is very positive due to the great work we do in our community and our reputation precedes us.
+We’re in an incredibly friendly bay and the atmosphere where we are is very positive due to the great work we do in our community and our reputation that precedes us.

 The climate is tropical, with two major seasons: the wet season, October – March and the dry season April – September.
 We’re based in the south of Mozambique and temperatures reach as high as 45°C in the wet season.
 In the dry season it can be cooler, particularly at night.